BROKEN SKY

 The man climbed, leaving Jack and the familiar disappointment at the base of the wall.

-Water seeped from a dozen fissures, coating the smooth rocks, but Jack remembered where the best footholds were and finished the trek.
-The man was waiting by the mouth of a cave formed by enormous blocks of fallen stone.
+Water seeping from a dozen fissures made the smooth rocks slippery, but he’d done this so many times that he knew all the best footholds.
+At the top, the man was waiting by the mouth of a cave formed by enormous blocks of fallen stone.
 He spoke again. “… inside.”

-Stomach knotting, he moved closer, felt cool air at the cave’s threshold, smelled damp moss.
-It was all so real.
-He struggled with the knife-edge balance between dreaming and waking, slowed his breathing to restore his confidence.
+Stomach knotting, he moved closer, felt cool air at the cave’s threshold, and smelled damp moss.
+It was all so real that he struggled with the knife-edge balance between dreaming and waking.
 And then the voices began.

-Hundreds of indistinct murmurs swarmed from the darkness.
-The daily anxiety Jack felt around crowds overwhelmed his self-control.
-He became a spectator again, watching helplessly as his hand reached out.
-He wondered if the cave held something new.
-It did.
-This time there was—
+Hundreds of indistinct murmurs swarmed from the darkness, and the daily anxiety Jack felt around crowds quickly overcame his self-control.
+He became a spectator again, watching helplessly as his hand reached out, sensing that the cave held something new.
+This time there was—FIRE!

 His dream-self pulled back instinctively from the roar and the heat.
 It’s a dream.
-Just a dream.
+Just a dream, he thought, unable to intervene.
 A shrill alarm pulsed—not a fire alarm, but a warning tone.
 Ignore it.
-He focused on the cave, smelled gas and oily smoke.
-New sounds surged: a sputtering engine, distant screams, rushing wind.
+He focused on the cave and smelled gas and oily smoke as new sounds surged: a sputtering engine, distant screams, rushing wind.
 It’s so close.
 Just inside.
 The enfolding voices swelled as he leaned farther, reached into the darkness and—

 Woke up.
 Every.
 Single.
 Time.

+Jack let out an exasperated breath.
 He’d never been able to stay asleep, to continue dreaming and discover what waited in the cave or learn who the man was.
-Always, the answers hid from him like a word on the tip of his tongue.
+Always, the answers hid from him like a lost word on the tip of his tongue.

-He took several deep breaths to calm himself, then lay quietly in his bed.
+Taking deep breaths to calm himself, he lay quietly in his bed.
 No sound came from within the house, but a passing drone overwhelmed the song of a nocturnal bird in the hedge below his window.

 It’s huge, Jack thought.
 I haven’t heard a drone like that in … I’ve never heard one like that.

-He got up, dressed, and crept down the stairs, even though his mother was a light-sleeper and probably heard him.
-But she knew he sometimes went to the shop in the small hours, so his stealth was mostly for his father’s benefit.
+As he leaned back, he spotted the dim numbers on the alarm clock and groaned.
+Dawn was still hours away, and he never could get back to sleep after one of those dreams.
+So he got up, dressed in a pair of worn jeans and a T-shirt, and crept down the stairs.
+His mother was a light-sleeper and probably heard him, but she knew he sometimes went to the shop in the small hours, so his stealth was mostly for his father’s benefit.

 Instead of using the street, Jack left the townhouse through the back door and descended to the unlit dirt path that bordered the fields.
-His breath clouded the predawn air.
-He turned up his collar and tucked his hands into his jacket pockets as he hiked the empty mile to the workshop.
+With his breath clouding the predawn air, he turned up his collar and tucked his hands into his jacket pockets, then hiked the empty mile to the workshop.

 - - - - -